 - Parent/guardian must receive contact if students are receiving a failing grade on the progress report or report card or the grade drops from passing to failing. - 2.
 Teachers are required to use School Status to document parent contact or a face to face conference.
 (A note shall be added in School Status). - 3.
 A conference shall be scheduled with a parent/ guardian of a student who fails during the grading period or a significant average drop.
 Elementary parents will be contacted when there is a drop in a letter grade. - 4.
 Every student shall have the opportunity to retest major grades regardless of their score.
 The two test grades shall be averaged together for the final test grade.
 Semester exams and District Assessments shall not be eligible for retesting.
 Best practice is to bring the student in for a review prior to the retesting.
-Education Code 28.0216.
+Education Code 28.0216. - 5.
+A student may turn in work to eliminate zeros during the grading period.
+The deadline for submitting the makeup work shall be one week before the end of the grading period.
+In grades 6-12, within a grading period, the District's penalty for late work in regular classes, if the teacher chooses, is a maximum of minus ten points for one week late, minus 20 points for two weeks late, and minus 30 points for three or more weeks late.
+The District's penalty for late work in Advanced Placement (AP) classes and Advanced classes shall be minus ten points for each day the class meets.

-Homework Guidelines, Award Ceremonies for Elementary/Middle Schools, Special Programs
+Homework Guidelines, Award Ceremonies for Elementary/Middle Schools